kubernetes-native-java/crm-deployment/README.md

-# crm-deployment
+# Deployment for the CRM System

-Contains the code responsible for deploying the system to Kubernetes
+This contains the operational concerns for deployment